Chimera-tools/ChimPipe/docs/source/manual.rst

 * **annotation.gtf.junctions.keys** – keys to convert from transcriptome to genome (needed)
 * annotation.gtf.junctions.log – indexer log file (not needed)

-We also provide some **pre-generated transcriptome indices** for human, mouse and drosophila annotations in the :ref:`Downloads` section.

-.. tip:: If your machine has more than one CPU it is recommended to run the indexer with multiple threads since it will be faster.
+.. tip:: If your machine has more than one CPU it is recommended to run the indexer with multiple threads.
 Use the option ``-t <threads>``, where **threads** is the number of available CPUs.

 .. warning:: The indexed transcriptome annotation index has to be placed in the same folder as the genome annotation to be used by ChimPipe.